-The Department of Modern Languages and Literatures offers courses in Arabic, German, Japanese, the Romance Language group (French, Spanish), and the Slavic group (Czech, Russian).
+The Department of Modern Languages and Literatures offers courses in Arabic, Czech, French, German, Japanese, Russian, and Spanish.
 Whenever possible, the courses are conducted in the language that is studied.
 The aim of instruction is reading, writing, aural and oral proficiency, and an understanding of the life, literature, and culture of the country.
 Lectures and films in the language studied are offered during the school year for the benefit of the students in the department.
 Language laboratories supplement classwork.